Cara915/addisoncountyfielddays/content/exhibits/Goat_Show.md

 exhibition and showing.
 All goats must be vaccinated for rabies thirty (30) days prior to Monday before the fair and must have a certificate to verify the vaccination.
 All goats must have scrapie ear tag.
-1. The show will take place on Saturday at 9:00am.
+1. The show will take place on Wednesday, August 9, 2023 at 12noon.
 Both youth and open exhibitors will be judged at the same time, awarded ribbons by place then open exhibitors will leave the ring and 4-H and other youth exhibitors will be awarded ribbons according to the danish system.